-The Competition using Water Storage Tanks
+The Competition are using Water Storage Tanks

 Over time sediment builds up in water storage tanks - the sediment can be a safe habitat for bacteria protozoa and even viruses